Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - Responsive.
 I have had issues with that element of the site but now using Bootstrap v4.6 to resolve the issues.

 ## Technologies Used

+I have used;

+- Github
+- Gitpod
+- Bootstrap v4.6
+- CodePen to trial different looks and functionality

 ### Languages Used